aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

+This will show you a long list of _entry points_: strings that are used to identify each plugin within AiiDA.
+In this list you should be able to see the `arithmetic.add` entry point, which identifies the calculation job we want to run.

-To get more information about the inputs, outputs, etc. of this calculation job, once again follow the instructions and pass the `arithmetic.add` entry point as an additional argument for the command:
+To get more information about the inputs, outputs, etc. of this calculation job, just follow the instructions at the end of the output and pass the `arithmetic.add` entry point as an additional argument for the command:

 ```{code-block} console